Looking for something to watch? How about Love, Simon?

 Get Real (1998)

-Based on the play, What’s Wrong with Angry?, Get Real is another coming-of-age drama, this time about Steven Carter, 16-year-old schoolboy who is still in the closet.
+Based on the play, What’s Wrong with Angry?, Get Real is another coming-of-age drama, this time about Steven Carter, a 16-year-old schoolboy who is still in the closet.
 The movie follows Steven’s story as he begins a relationship with a fellow student, who is also keeping his sexuality under the radar.
 Humorous and touching, Get Real is a heartfelt tale that demonstrates what life is like when you’ve got a big secret.

 And finally, should you simply want to celebrate love, friendship and some good ol’ fashioned British history, then Pride is the movie for you.
 Based on the real-life tale of the Lesbians and Gays Support the Miners campaign, Pride is an uplifting, hilarious and emotional movie guaranteed to have you smiling and shedding tears in equal measures.
 The film is backed by a superb cast (Bill Nighy, Imelda Staunton, Andrew Scott, Dominic West) and is packed with great music, great laughs and a great sentiment at the heart of the tale.